Codecademy/ugc/content/smyja/how-to-use-graphql-with-django.md

 ImportError: cannot import name 'force_text' from 'django.utils.encoding
 ```

 The `ImportError` is due to Django 4.0 not supporting the `force_text` variable (which the `graphene` package uses with earlier versions of Django).
-To this resolve this, we can add the following to our `settings.py` file:
+To resolve this, we can add the following to our `settings.py` file:

 ```py
 import django